-CONTROL: Maintain effective document control and registers of delegations including
+CONTROL: Maintain effective document control and registers of delegations including process for review of policy and procedures.

 There are no financial implications associated with this matter

 Not applicable to this item

 The aim of delegated authority is to improve Council's decision-making and provide efficiency within the constraints allowed by relevant legislation.
 Without delegated authority, there would be a significant increase in items presented to Council for decision at its ordinary meetings.